Keith King

 From 1999 to 2006, King represented House District 21 in the Colorado House of Representatives.
 On November 7, 2002, the Republican Caucus of the House chose King to serve as their Majority Leader, a post he held during the 2003-2004 legislative session.
 During this session, King also filled in as Governor of Colorado for a week.
 King was term-limited from the House at the end of 2006.
 King spent the first half of 2007 preparing to open Colorado Early Colleges Colorado Springs, one of the charter schools he has founded.
-Since classes started in August 2007, he has served as the school's administrator.
+Once classes started in August 2007, he served as the school's administrator.
 In 2008, King won election to the Colorado State Senate's 12th district, replacing Minority Leader Andy McElhany, who was term-limited at the end of the 2007-2008 session.
 In 2012, Colorado redrew Legislative boundaries and placed King in the same district as Minority Leader Bill Cadman.
 King declined to stand for reelection.

 Career in education and business

 After graduating from Colorado State University-Pueblo in 1970, King spent seven years teaching high school and coaching basketball in California and Oregon; he also earned a master's degree from Oregon State University in 1976.
 The following year, King moved to Colorado Springs, Colorado, where he started "Waterbed Palace," a retail venture which grew to include 18 stores in Colorado, Oklahoma, New Mexico, Texas, Tennessee, and Virginia.
 In 1991, King was named "Retailer of the Year."

-He had turned from teaching to business, but King continued his work in the field of education, sitting on the Board of Cheyenne Mountain School District 12 from 1991 to 1995.
+King turned from teaching to business, but he continued his work in the field of education, sitting on the Board of Cheyenne Mountain School District 12 from 1991 to 1995.
 The same year he relinquished his seat on the district board, he helped found Cheyenne Mountain Charter Academy, and served as its president from 1995 to 1998.
 In 1999, King took his passion for public policy to the Capitol in Denver.